 We need to realise we can look after others much better if we are looking after ourselves.

-Creating these daily habits and cultivating this joy in your life will change how you live and why not schedule in your joy time just like you would schedule in your exercise or brushing your teeth as it is JUST as important as those activities, if not more.
+Creating these daily habits and cultivating this joy in your life will change how you live.
+Why not schedule in your joy time just like you would schedule in your exercise or brushing your teeth?
+It is JUST as important as those activities, if not more.

 Other ways in which to turn towards joy and looking after yourself are: